EndPointCorp/end-point-blog/2025/05/implementing-azure-blob-storage-net-9.md

 Also, there are recommended practices for any Azure integrations to consider, as we increase the robustness of our application:

 - Monitor and log all storage operations using [Azure Application Insights](https://learn.microsoft.com/azure/azure-monitor/app/app-insights-overview).
-Integrate Application Insights into our .NET app to get detailed logging on the HTTP calls to the different Azure services.
+Integrate Application Insights into our .NET app to get detailed logging of the different HTTP calls to the Azure services.

 - Use [Managed Identities](https://learn.microsoft.com/en-us/entra/identity/managed-identities-azure-resources/overview): Instead of storing secrets in appsettings.json, we can assign a Managed Identity to our application service, and grant it the Storage Blob Data Contributor role at the storage account.
 That will allow the application to gain access to the container automatically, without storing credentials in our settings files.